Mental Health Service: Frequently Asked Questions

 How long will the appointment take?

-All psychotherapy appointments last approximately 45 minutes.
-First time psychiatric appointments take about 45-60 minutes, and follow up psychiatric appointments take 15-30 minutes.
-The paperwork that needs to be completed prior to the first appointment takes 20-30 minutes to complete, so please arrive early if you have not already completed the questionnaires.
+Psychotherapy appointments last approximately 45 minutes.
+First time psychiatric appointments last about 45-60 minutes, and follow up psychiatric appointments take about 15-30 minutes.
+The paperwork that needs to be completed prior to the first appointment with any clinician takes 20-30 minutes to complete, so please arrive early if you have not already completed the online questionnaires.

 Why do I have to complete the computerized questionnaires?